oracle/cloudtestdrive/DataScience/lab200/lab.md

 # Lab: Recognize handwritten digits using Neural Networks

+Video recording of the solution for this lab: [https://youtu.be/xWzvmAiQM9Q](https://youtu.be/xWzvmAiQM9Q)

 In this lab we will build a Neural Network to recognize handwritten digits.

 ## Objectives